Nashville, TN - JW Marriott , October 13-16, 2019

 The NASCIO State Technology Innovator Award honors outstanding individuals who have made contributions to advance state technology policy through the promotion of best practices, adoption of new technologies and advancements in service delivery.

 Through this award, NASCIO strives to acknowledge state leaders, managers and employees who promote innovation, excellence and good government.
-Nominees must be an employee, elected official, appointed official or other appointee representing state government.
+Nominees must be an employee representing state government.

-The state CIO and those working for the state under contract with private sector firms are not eligible for this award.
+The state CIO, elected or appointed officials, and those working for the state under contract with private sector firms are not eligible for this award.

 Nominations will be accepted from NASCIO members and non-members.
 NASCIO staff may also nominate outstanding individuals they encounter in the course of their work.